variety4me/niri_docs/docs/Xwayland.md

 xwayland-satellite works well with most applications: Steam, games, Discord, even more exotic things like Ardour with wine Windows VST plugins.
 However, X11 apps that want to position windows or bars at specific screen coordinates won't behave correctly.

-> [!NOTE]
+!!!
+NOTE
-> In the next release, niri will have [built-in xwayland-satellite integration](./Configuration-Miscellaneous.md#xwayland-satellite).
+    In the next release, niri will have [built-in xwayland-satellite integration](./Configuration-Miscellaneous.md#xwayland-satellite).
-> You can try it by installing git versions of both niri and xwayland-satellite.
+    You can try it by installing git versions of both niri and xwayland-satellite.
-> With no further configuration, niri will create X11 sockets, then when an X11 client connects, automatically start xwayland-satellite.
+    With no further configuration, niri will create X11 sockets, then when an X11 client connects, automatically start xwayland-satellite.
->
-> This matches how other compositors run Xwayland (but in niri's case, it's xwayland-satellite rather than Xwayland itself).
+    This matches how other compositors run Xwayland (but in niri's case, it's xwayland-satellite rather than Xwayland itself).
-> It also makes X11 apps work fine in `spawn-at-startup` and in XDG autostart.
+    It also makes X11 apps work fine in `spawn-at-startup` and in XDG autostart.

 Install it from your package manager, or build it according to instructions from its README, then run the `xwayland-satellite` binary.
 Look for a log message like: `Connected to Xwayland on :0`.